 "John Croxley is a man with Extra Sensory Perception, which enables him to read the minds of other people, although he regards it as a curse and has sought medical aid.
 One day, following a dog-fight with a UFO craft, The UFO crashes into and destroys Croxley's house, at the same time causing the death of Croxley's wife.
 Holding Foster responsible for his bereavement, Croxley uses his powers to read Foster's mind and find out all about SHADO, which he intends to destroy."

-On this day in 1978, Jason of Star Command aired "Marooned In Time."
-This served as the seventh episode of the program's first season, and here's the (edited) plot summary as provided by IMDB.com:
+On this day in 1978 (in the U.S.), Jason of Star Command aired "Marooned In Time."
+Officially, this served as the seventh episode of the program's first season, and here's the (edited) plot summary as provided by IMDB.com:

 "Jason, Nicole and Dr. Parsafoot are captured by Captain Kidd, who explains that they have landed on a planet trapped in time by Dragos.
 Jason tricks the Captain into taking his pocket robot, Wiki, then manages to pick the lock securing the stocks imprisoning his friends with a splinter.
 Jason needs the gold and silver in the Captain's chest to repair the engines on his spacecraft and follows Wiki's homing beacon to the cave where treasure is hidden."